Django Enum

 1. Clone django-enum from GitHub or install a release off PyPI:

-django-enum has several optional dependencies that are not pulled in by default.
-EnumFields work seamlessly with all Django apps that work with model fields with choices without any additional work.
-Optional integrations are provided with several popular libraries to extend this basic functionality.
+django-enum has several optional dependencies that are not installed by default.
+EnumField works seamlessly with all Django apps that work with model fields with choices without any additional work.
+Optional integrations are provided with several popular libraries to extend this basic functionality, these include:

 See the latest test runs for our current test matrix